The Art of Effective Feedback for Leadership Development

 Feedback as Development Opportunity vs. Threat

 With all these pros and cons, delivering feedback can be tricky business.
-Therefore, it is your job as a leader to intentionally frame feedback to unlock the full potential of your team.
+Therefore, it is your job as a leader to intentionally frame feedback to tap into the full potential of your team.
 When delivered correctly, it becomes a springboard for reflection, development, and stronger problem-solving skills.

 Here are the two potential outcomes when providing feedback: